The Black Falcon

 “And you can take that look off your face,” Valcat warned.
 “You have to return to claim the bounty so you may as well do it now.”

 Cugar waited patiently as they squabbled.
 He knew all about stubborn female warriors for he favoured one himself.
-Her name was Auzara, and she lived in Palaso.
+Her name was Auzara and she lived in Palaso.
 She often came to Oberon when visiting her three older brothers, Benic, Brin and Blaine.
-They were also bounty hunters and had become friends with Cugar and Valcat.
+They were also bounty hunters and had become friends of Cugar and Valcat’s.